-- Under the “Application-specific passwords” click “Manage application-specific passwords” link.
+- Under the “Application-specific passwords” click the “Manage application-specific passwords” link.

 - Now you can see 16 digits password.
-It’s your application specific password.
+It’s your application-specific password.
 When you use Android log-in, application log-in you have to submit that 16 digits password.
-After submitting it click “Done” button.
+After submitting it click the “Done” button.

-- Now copy generated password and submits it to your application and click “Done”.
+- Now copy the generated password and submits it to your application and click “Done”.

-After that if you sign-in to your any Google account, you have to submit verification code that sent to mobile phone.
+After that, if you sign-in to your Google account, you have to submit a verification code that is sent to your mobile phone.
 If it’s not receiving then you can use backup codes.